alexdsbreslav/quicklooks/how_to_use_quicklook/README.md

 - Add a vertical line to your chart
 - Add a horizontal line to your chart

-### Optional: Export your chart.
+### Optional: Save chart to your computer.
 Most of the time, my charts live within my Jupyter Notebooks.
-Sometimes you may want to export your charts to put them in slides or share them with colleagues.
+Sometimes you may want to save your chart to your computer so that you put them in slides or share them with colleagues.
 [Click here]() for directions for exporting your plots.